dmurvihill/motion-sdk/README.md

 :warning: :warning: Motion has very strict rate limits.
 If the same Motion user will be calling the Motion API from different `Motion` objects, see [Rate Limiting](#rate-limiting), below. :warning: :warning:

+# Licensing

+`motion-sdk` is offered under the [SSPL](https://en.wikipedia.org/wiki/Server_Side_Public_License).
+A waiver of section 13 is available free of charge for users with less than a million U.S. dollars in annual revenue, otherwise for a reasonable fee.
+Contact me for details.

 # API reference

 Methods for each Motion endpoint are still being implemented.
 For now,